 Wag! also reportedly offered to pay for cleaning services and a locksmith for Brown’s home.
 Which I mean, props to the company for offering those services.
 I would totally say yes if I was her.
 But, I’m sure we can all agree that the situation here might have been avoidable if the company would have run more background checks.

-According to the Better Business Bureau, Wag! has received 47 complaints since September 2017 for things such as not applying credits properly, walkers not showing up for scheduled walks, money, keys and other items stolen, and dogs getting loose on the walker’s time.
+According to the Better Business Bureau, Wag! has received 47 complaints since September 2017 for things such as not applying for credits properly, walkers not showing up for scheduled walks, money, keys and other items stolen, and dogs getting loose on the walker’s time.
 The bureau gave Wag! an “F” for how they addressed the complaints and changed it to “Not Rated” while they worked with the company to help improve the process of responding to and resolving complaints.
 But, this week, BBB awarded Wag! an A+ for the progress they made.
-Which is quite of a shocker because if this is an A+, then I wonder what a C looks like.
+Which is quite a shocker because if this is an A+, then I wonder what a C looks like.

 So, how can you avoid a nasty situation like this?
-Well, it’s always important to be honest on your application about what your expectations are for you and your dogs.
+Well, it’s always important to be honest in your application about what your expectations are for you and your dogs.
 Second, always reveal any problem they may have such as aggression or anxiety.
 Last but not least, it’s important to meet the dog sitter before you hire them to make sure your dog and the sitter connect.

 You might also want to invest in a camera like Brown…because well, you never know who could be walking around your home naked.
 YIKES.